Mate Sound the Pump...

 A genuine transfer titled 'Agamemnon 91 Guns' is known to exist on jugs (see below left), but it is very different, and to the author's knowledge was never used on plaques.
 The centre photo shows 'The Agamemnon in a Storm' referred to in the text above.
 The right picture shows the source for the reproduction transfer, from the Illustrated London News, which actually depicts the Australian clipper ship 'Marco Polo'.
 19th century plaques were made using this image (see common ships) but are easily distinguishable from reproductions, because they aren't titled.

-The plaque below is a double whammy, being both a reproduction and over-painted.
+The two plaques below are double whammies, being both reproduction and over-painted.
 See the Over-painted items page for more examples of plaques with faked enamels.

 Gray's pottery

-These 1930's objects from Gray's pottery are usually clearly marked, and have distinctive deep lustre borders (lustre like this never appears on 19th century items).
+These objects from Gray's pottery are usually clearly marked, and have distinctive deep lustre borders (lustre like this never appears on 19th century items).
 Despite being 20th century, they are good decorative items and collectable in their own right.
-See here for a fabulous Gray's website.
+Thanks to Paul Niblett who informs me that the above pots are chiefly from the 1950s.
+He says: I have logged thousands of Gray’s patterns over 35 years – unfortunately, the company’s pattern books were lost many years ago.
+From these recordings, I estimate that Gray’s splashed lustre patterns

 20th century Maling